 - 1. The City should promote and encourage the development of various types of housing to meet the diverse needs of its population, including single-family, apartments and condominiums. - 2.
 The City should continue to pursue, or encourage other entities to pursue, State and Federal funding for programs that will offer financial assistance to City home owners, for housing rehabilitation and repair for first-time homeownership, to preserve the City's existing housing stock and continue to stabilize neighborhoods and the residential tax base.
-These programs would initially be targeted to low and moderate income households and expanded to other income groups if feasible under funding source guidelines and requirements. - 3.
+These programs would initially be targeted to low- and moderate-income households and expanded to other income groups if feasible under funding source guidelines and requirements. - 3.
 The City should develop a Policy to encourage and promote the construction of new housing on currently vacant sites located throughout the City. - 4.
 The City should develop and implement a program to track and monitor parcels of land that become City owned through tax foreclosure.
 This Program should identify and group together smaller individual parcels of land into larger parcels for the purpose of offering these larger parcels to buyers interested in redeveloping them. - 5.
 The City should pursue offering financial incentives to parties interested in purchasing and renovating residential properties acquired by the City through tax foreclosure. - 6.
 The City should develop an aggressive marketing program to promote the availability of infill sites for housing.
-The City should initially seek the assistance and expertise of the Fulton County Economic Development Corporation in the development of this Program.
+The City should initially seek the assistance and expertise of the Fulton County Center for Regional Growth in the development of this Program.

-- 7. The City should continue its Sidewalk Replacement Program.
-This Program should be modified to allow for new sidewalks to be provided along existing homes. - 8.
-The City should enter into discussions with the Town of Johnstown regarding the potential annexing of certain lands generally identified on the Land Use Plan that could be utilized for housing or other forms of development. - 9.
+- 7. The City should enter into discussions with the Town of Johnstown regarding the potential annexing of certain lands generally identified on the Land Use Plan that could be utilized for housing or other forms of development. - 8.
 The existing City-owned park located between East State Street and Prospect Street should be divided into two (2) parcels.
 The portion bordering Prospect Street should, once the Center City Park is completed, be sold off for residential development.
-The portion bordering East State Street shall remain as a City Park. - 10.
-The City of Johnstown should encourage Fulton County to sell the 20+/- acre parcel of land it owns on the west side of Maple Avenue and zone it for single-family residential development.
-This currently undeveloped tract of land could represent an excellent opportunity for an upscale residential subdivision to complement the existing residential development in the immediate vicinity of this parcel. - 11.
+The portion bordering East State Street shall remain as a City Park. - 9.
+The City of Johnstown should encourage Fulton County to sell the 20+/- acre parcel of land it owns on the west side of Maple Avenue and zone it for single- family residential development.
+This currently undeveloped tract of land could represent an excellent opportunity for an upscale residential subdivision to complement the existing residential development in the immediate vicinity of this parcel. - 10.
 In the event that NYSDOT abandons its Maintenance Facility on Pennsylvania Avenue, this parcel should be zoned for residential development.

-CHAPTER VI

-CENTRAL BUSINESS DISTRICT
+CHAPTER VI - CENTRAL BUSINESS DISTRICT

 A central business district (CBD) is defined as the city center or downtown hub containing retail, financial, legal and office functions and is typically the busiest location in the City.
 It is the hub of a community.
 For the City of Johnstown, the CBD is generally described as the area encompassed by the following boundary: